brianxia273/Reptile/README.md

 _ReadMe Last Updated: 5/16/25_

 ## **Overview**
-This repository contains tools and models for generating and training neural networks to assist with reactive sputtering experiments.
+This repository contains scripts and models for generating and training neural networks to assist with reactive sputtering experiments.
 This project aims to use machine learning techniques, specifically first-order meta-learning, to predict key outcomes in reactive sputtering processes and overcome the obstacle of limited data.
 For meta-learning, we leveraged Reptile, an algorithm developed by OpenAI, to train our neural networks to quickly adapt to new tasks by learning from simulated data from three linear regression models: Support Vector Regression (SVR), Bayesian Ridge Regression (BRR), and Gaussian Process Regression (GPR).

 The repository includes tools for: